 All of SPHA’s work is done by unpaid volunteers.
 Volunteering is one way to give back to our community.

 Do you want to network with the public health leaders of Saskatchewan?
 Gain valuable work experience?
+Get involved and volunteer!
 It’s the best way to make the most of your membership and advance your career.

 To become a member of CPHA alone or conjoint with SPHA please go to the CPHA New Member webpage